O’Donnell Consulting performed a seven-year program to recertify pressure vessels and pressure systems for the NASA-Glenn Research Center.

 - Defining the conditions and lifetime for which the system has been recertified, and the calendar or cyclic interval at which inspections are necessary.

-- Establishing area requiring repair and recommending repair and/or replacement based on cost effectiveness.
+- Establishing a Fitness for Service program – identifying locations requiring repair and recommending repair and/or replacement based on cost effectiveness.
 In addition, vessels were evaluated in conformance to ASME Boiler and Pressure Vessel Code.
 Pumps and valves were also analyzed to various conditions, and cost-effective solutions were made for malfunctions.

 – (PDF) “Weld Defects and Failures: Quantifying Fitness For Service – How Finite Element Mathematical Simulations can Mitigate Risk, Cut Costs and Improve Overall Safety”